-Senate Bill 532, effective 1/31/2010, requires physicians to register with the TMB if the physicians delegate prescriptive authority to PAs or APNs.
+Senate Bill 532 (2009), requires physicians to register with the TMB if the physicians delegate prescriptive authority to PAs or APNs.

-Senate Bill 406, effective 11/1/2013, requires a prescriptive authority agreement be in place between a physician and a PA or APN that has been delegated prescriptive authority.
-Senate Bill 406 changes (including the new prescriptive authority agreements) to the online registration system will be available in January 2014.
+Senate Bill 406 (2013), requires a prescriptive authority agreement be in place between a physician and a PA or APN that has been delegated prescriptive authority.

 Eligibility requirements for physicians and physician assistants: